rishabh-hk/simple_calculator/README.md

 # Calculator

-This ia a clone of Windows Calculator.
+This is a clone of Windows Calculator.

 ## Getting Started